Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving

 \textbf{Individual differences in cognitive load} Another key finding was that usability was shaped by participants’ expectations of how well the CA could regulate workload.
 Some perceived the conversation as too shallow to sustain alertness (\textit{underload}), while others experienced it as effortful or intrusive (\textit{overload}).
 Balancing these divergent needs emerged as a central challenge for CA design.

-\begin{quote} Underload: \textit{"I think in the short term, it would be good, but I mean, how long can you maintain a surface-level conversation with the robot and still be engaged?"} -P12 \end{quote} \begin{quote} Overload: \textit{"No one wants to carry a conversation while they’re driving, because that’s just increased effort."} -P12 \end{quote} \begin{quote} Overload (distraction): \textit{"I, you know, as a, since I love driving on my eye, even now I don't have a spouse or, you know, occasionally have a passenger, but I really rather they didn't come with me because I don't know that I'm not used to that interaction and even having you in the vehicle."} -P49 (NCA) \end{quote}
+\begin{quote} Underload: \textit{"I think in the short term, it would be good, but I mean, how long can you maintain a surface-level conversation with the robot and still be engaged?"} -P12 \end{quote} \begin{quote} Overload: \textit{"No one wants to carry a conversation while they’re driving, because that’s just increased effort."} -P12 \end{quote}

 Overall, beyond the technological limitations already noted as affecting usability, participants’ perceptions of naturalness in real driving contexts were far from uniform.
 Some held very high expectations for natural conversational exchange, while others valued the agent more as meaningful companionship.
 In addition, participants' feedback emphasised that a CA should be able to adapt precisely to different users’ workload, striking a balance between underload and overload.